Historic District Regulation in Ennis

 For downtown and residential historic overlays, the standards guide how remodeling, new construction, infill development, and façade changes must respect historic context, proportion, rhythm, and architectural detail.

-Historic districts and landmarks are designated following a recommendation by the Historic Landmark Commission, public hearings, and action by the Planning & Zoning Commission and City Commission.
+Historic districts and landmarks are designated following a recommendation by the Historic Landmark Commission, public hearings, and action by the City Commission.
 Records of designation are filed in official records.
-Properties within designated districts are identified on the City’s zoning maps with an “HPD” Historic Planned Development Overlay.
+For further information on the process to designate historic buildings as local landmarks, please review Section 3.3.7 of the Unified Development Ordinance (UDO).

 The Historic Landmark Commission reviews COAs, advises on preservation standards, and oversees the historic district’s protection and design review process.
-Meetings typically occur monthly and consider applications affecting historic properties.
+Meetings are held the third Monday of the month at 6:00 PM.

 Additional Considerations

-Determine District Status: Prior to commencing any work or property purchase, please confirm whether your property is within a Historic Overlay (Residential or Downtown) via the City’s zoning maps or planning department at Ennis GIS Portal.
+Determine District Status: Prior to commencing any work or property purchase, please confirm whether your property is within a Historic Overlay (Residential or Downtown) via the City’s zoning maps or planning department at Zoning and Floodplain Web Map.

 You can also view the Districts' limits by clicking here or here for Downtown Sub-Districts.
 Please feel free to contact staff for assistance if you cannot determine if your property is in one of the Districts.